Skip to main content

 Future Forces Capabilities 2025

-Individuals wishing to present are required to submit a concise abstract (less than 4,000 characters) no later than Friday, May 16, 2025.
-Authors will be notified if their proposed abstract has been accepted for presentation in mid-June 2025.
+Individuals wishing to present are required to submit a concise abstract of 4,000 characters or fewer, no later than Friday, March 20, 2026.
+Authors will be notified whether their proposed abstract has been accepted for presentation in early-April.

 Please upload your abstract here and complete ALL required information.
 All abstracts must be submitted electronically in accordance with specific instructions below.